CatInCosmicSpace/puppet-chronograf/README.md

 ## Description

-Installs, configures and manages [Chronograf](https://github.com/influxdata/chronograf),the monitoring and visualization UI of the Tick stack.
+Installs, configures and manages [Chronograf](https://github.com/influxdata/chronograf), the monitoring and visualization UI of the Tick stack.

 ## Setup